nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 01 - The Crash.md

 - **Key Event:** Angelica tries to communicate with her neural construct, Aeon, which is in critical hibernation due to massive energy drain from temporal displacement.
   - _Key Dialog:_ **Aeon:** "Protect... the...
 Pilot..."
 - **Key Event:** The connection to Aeon severs, leaving Angelica without her usual temporal powers and feeling vulnerable.
-  - _Character Defining Moment:_ **Angelica Vance** — She recognizes her vulnerability as a mortal girl from the Undercity, stripped of her god-like status.
+  - _Character Defining Moment:_ **Angelica Ward** — She recognizes her vulnerability as a mortal girl from the Undercity, stripped of her god-like status.

 ---